hbandar/Fall23SE_Group13/proj1/README.md

 - Part2 (hard): for one prior project, a 2 minute YouTube video (with a 2023 date) showing you can run that system
   - Expectation management:
     - Probably, your first selected project will NOT run in 2023.
 So you will try this and that and after much cursing, switch to another project.
-- Part3 (important): Write 750 words in a mardown file describing what was hard about this process, how that pain could have been avoided and
+- Part3 (important): Write 750 words in a markdown file describing what was hard about this process, how that pain could have been avoided and
     **what practices you are committing to perform in project2** to avoid that pain.

 ## Projects Assigned to Group 13